-Over the years, I have witnessed a great deal of confusion regarding fine print editions and what the fraction means, that is usually written in pencil and normally found just below the print’s image in the margin.
+One of the most common questions asked by new clients when they purchase a find print from me is “What does that fraction mean on a fine print?”
+They are referring to the fraction, often written in pencil, most commonly found at the lower-left bottom edge of the image or platemark.
 I have written three short essays to hopefully bring a little clarity to the subject.
 I have also provided a link to a glossary of terms related to the editioning of fine prints.

 An overview of the things that you may find helpful to know regarding the modern editioning for fine prints and what the fraction, found in the margin under the image, actually refers to.

 A short case study regarding the editioning of a series of old master prints by Albrecht Dürer (German, 1471 – 1528) called the Apocalypse.

 An overview of what I found when I was trying to determine what fine print publisher or which artist was the first to use a fraction to describe the print number and the edition size that is now the universal format.
 I cannot say I found the first, but I did find an 1895 reference point that will be a benchmark to beat in the future.

 A link to a glossary of terms related to types of proofs and related nomenclature.
 You are welcome to download this Word file and keep it as a reference.

 Note: In conveying the information below, you will see that I have qualified almost every example I have used related to editions or a fraction’s numerator and denominator.
 This is because in every case described below, in the 40+ years I have been dealing with fine prints I have personally run across exceptions, but they are rare.